srinathh/mobilehtml5app/README.md

 ## Usage & Reference
 - First use `go get github.com/srinathh/mobilehtml5app/...` to get the packages and the command
+- Look at the example apps to get a flavor of how the Go & Java app pieces interact.
+To load the app in Android Studio, select **Import Project** from the Android Studio starting menu and point it to the **androidapp** folder under the example folder.
+The Go backend will automatically be rebuilt via Gradle.
 - Refer to [mobilehtml5app command](http://godoc.org/github.com/srinathh/mobilehtml5app/cmd/mobilehtml5app) for documentation on how to generate a mobile app project with a go HTTP server backend and HTML5 frontend.
 - Refer to [server package](http://godoc.org/github.com/srinathh/mobilehtml5app/server) for documentation on the server used in the webapp that supports graceful restarts and parameterized routing

 More documentation to come.